jakebathman/tailwindcss-uk-docs/source/docs/upgrading-to-v1.blade.md

 <h3 class="no-toc">17.
 Double check your default line-height</h3>

-<p class="italic font-normal text-gray-600 mt-4">Impact: Moderate, Effort: Moderate</p>
+<p class="italic font-normal text-grey-600 mt-4">Impact: Moderate, Effort: Moderate</p>

 **If you are already setting a default line-height on your project (either with a class on `html`/`body` or using custom CSS), this change will not affect you.**

-In v0.x, the default line-height was 1.15 (inherited from normalize.css).
+In v0.x, the default line-height was 1.15 (inherited from normalise.css).
 Since that value isn't part of Tailwind's default theme, we've opted to change it to 1.5 for v1.0 so the default line-height matches a value in the line-height scale.

 This means that if you are not setting a line-height either using a `leading-{size}` class on the `html` or `body` tags or by adding some base styles to your CSS, most things on your site are going to appear a little bit taller.